Dangerous (Michael Jackson song): Court case

 In 1994, songwriter Crystal Cartier accused Jackson, Bottrell and Riley of plagiarizing the song.
 Cartier claimed she had written, copyrighted and recorded the song in 1985.
 At a court hearing, Jackson testified that "Dangerous" grew out of a song called "Streetwalker", which he co-wrote with Bottrell in 1985.
 His original demo version of the song was played in court.
 The recordings were followed by a cappella performances of "Dangerous" and "Billie Jean", giving a rare insight into his songwriting habits.
 As Cartier was unable to supply any original tapes to back up her suit, the judge found in Jackson's favor, and Cartier was refused the right to appeal.

 Live performances

-Although the song was not released as a single, the live performances of "Dangerous" remained a staple of Jackson's concerts since the second leg of the Dangerous Tour.
+Although the song was not released as a single, the live performances of "Dangerous" remained a staple of Jackson's concerts since the second leg of the Dangerous World Tour.
 "Dangerous" was a song that involved group choreography, similar to "Smooth Criminal", which also appears as part of the mix in later performances.
 There were five live performance versions of "Dangerous", although Jackson nearly always lipsynced this song: